310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/epilogue.md

 {% endbubble %}

 {% bubble Kanata %}
-… okay. heroes only shed Happy tears, yes?
+…okay. heroes only shed Happy tears, yes?

-hehe. you’ve become so amazing and wonderful…
+fufu. you’ve become so amazing and wonderful…

 even though when we first Met, you were always in Tears, Shaking in fear.